coopslarhette/gas-check/README.md

 # Gauge
 A fairly simple web app to estimate cost of gas used whilst driving from point A to B. Uses Google Maps JavaScript API to find the fastest route using current conditions and calculates the distance of that route.
 It then calculates the cost of trip based on how much gas it thinks the trip will use.

 Implemented in plain JavaScript and HTML with Bootstrap and a little custom CSS for styling.
+Optimized for mobile and desktop use.

 * currently you will need to enter all the information for it to estimate the cost of the trip, but eventually it will pull data from a few different api's to get mpg and gas price